liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### DLUtil.getImagePreviewURL and DLUtil.getThumbnailSrc can return blank
+### DLUtil.getImagePreviewURL and DLUtil.getThumbnailSrc Can Return Empty Strings
 - **Date:** 2016-Jan-28
 - **JIRA Ticket:** LPS-62643

 #### What changed?

-DLUtil.getImagePreviewURL and DLUtil.getThumbnailSrc will return a blank string if there are not previews or thumbnails for the specific image, video or document.
+The `DLUtil.getImagePreviewURL` and `DLUtil.getThumbnailSrc` methods return an empty string if there are no previews or thumbnails for the specific image, video, or document.

-Before, if there was no previews or thumbnail it would return a url to a image based on the document.
+Previously, if there were no previews or thumbnails, these methods would return a URL to an image based on the document.

 #### Who is affected?

-Any developer invoking DLUtil.getImagePreviewURL or DLUtil.getThumbnailSrc.
+This affects any developer invoking `DLUtil.getImagePreviewURL` or `DLUtil.getThumbnailSrc`.

 #### How should I update my code?

-You should take into account that the method could return a blank string and act accordingly.
-For example, you could display the `documents-and-media` lexicon icon instead.
+You should be aware that the method could return an empty string and act accordingly.
+For example, you could display the `documents-and-media` Lexicon icon instead.

 #### Why was this change made?

-In order to display the `documents-and-media` lexicon icon in Documents and Media this change was necessary.
+In order to display the `documents-and-media` Lexicon icon in Documents and Media, this change was necessary.

 ---------------------------------------